 The road was really forgiving to me and my friend as we both did not have any experience riding the motorbike before going, and I can say it was a relatively smooth ride altogether.

-We finally arrived in Hoi An, a pittoresk town in Central Vietnam and had booked lodgings with a local homestay in the pottery village.
-Hoi An was established as a UNESCO World Heritage site in 1999 and is famous for its lanterns and many tailor made clothing stores, which was actually one our reasons to venture over there.
+We finally arrived in Hoi An, a picturesque town in Central Vietnam and had booked lodgings beforehand with a local homestay in the pottery village.
+Hoi An was established as a UNESCO World Heritage site in 1999 and is famous for its lanterns and many tailored made clothing stores, which was actually one of our reasons to venture over there.
 The centre of Hoi An is rather small, yet charming is a word that comes best to mind to describe it.
-We walked along the nice and cosy shops and tried to find a a good tailor shop where my friend would be able to have a suit made.
+We walked along with the nice and cosy shops and tried to find a good tailor shop where my friend would be able to have a suit made.

-When the sun sets in Hoi An, lampions are lit all over town and it is a very pittoresk sight, especially along the river and the plenty of tiny boats.
-Down town at the river a lot of local vendors were trying to sell us a ride on a boat, which we eventually declined.
+When the sun sets in Hoi An, lampions are lit all over town and it is a very wonderful sight, especially along the river and the plenty of tiny boats.
+Downtown at the river, a lot of local vendors were trying to sell us a ride on a boat, which we eventually declined.

-The next day we went to the beaches between Hoi An and Da Nang, and even for a quiet autumn day the temperatures were hot enough to enjoy a beach day.
+The next day we went to the beaches between Hoi An and Da Nang, and even for a quiet autumn day, the temperature was high enough to enjoy a beach day.
 As we were there out of the high season the whole beach was empty and deserted, except for the lonely labourer.